No to NATO

 NATO unveiled a new Strategic Concept at its 2022 summit meeting, setting NATO’s evolving global development in the context of the war in Ukraine.
 While the long-term orientation towards a military build-up in the Asia-Pacific region to counter China continues, there is an intensification of focus on Russia and eastern Europe in particular, including a substantial increase in military forces in the latter.
 Significant stress is laid on Article 5 of the NATO treaty, which provides for collective defence – an attack on one is an attack on all.
 Taken together with an escalating militarization across our societies, the summit outcomes indicate a deepening preparation for major war, in Europe or beyond.

-Nowhere is this more worryingly spelled out than in NATO’s new Chemical, Biological, Radiological and Nuclear (CBRN) Defence Policy, published alongside the new Strategic Concept.
+Nowhere is this more worryingly spelled out than in NATO’s Chemical, Biological, Radiological and Nuclear (CBRN) Defence Policy, published alongside the new Strategic Concept.
 This underpins NATO’s ‘defence and deterrence’ posture and states that ‘Allies will have all the appropriate tools to ensure that potential adversaries do not perceive that they can gain a clear advantage against NATO by using, or threatening to use, CBRN materials.’

 Previous summits have agreed to integrate the US missile defence system with a European theatre missile defence programme under the auspices of NATO.